spatie/laravel-event-sourcing/docs/using-projectors/writing-your-first-projector.md

 }
 ```

 Just by type hinting an event in a method will make the package call that method when the event occurs.
 As in the example above, make sure the method parameter name is `$event`.
-By default the package will automatically discover and registering projectors.
+By default the package will automatically discover and register projectors.

 ## Let's fire off some events